2019 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 History of The 2019 American Innovation Dollar

-The program launched on December 14, 2018, with an introductory coin honoring George Washington’s signature on the first U.S. patent granted to Samuel Hopkins on July 31, 1790.
+The program launched on December 14, 2018, with an introductory coin honoring George Washington’s signature on the first U.S. patent — granted to Samuel Hopkins on July 31, 1790, for a new method of making potash and pearl ash.
+That 2018 introduction coin had a combined mintage of over 1 million pieces across both the Philadelphia and Denver facilities.

-The year 2019 marked the program’s first full year of operation.
-Following the 2018 introduction, the U.S. Mint began releasing four state-specific designs annually according to constitutional ratification order.
+The year 2019 marked the program’s first full year of regular state releases.
+Following the 2018 introduction, the U.S. Mint began issuing four state-specific designs annually in constitutional ratification order.
+The first 2019 coin, the Delaware Annie Jump Cannon dollar, went on sale September 19, 2019.

 The program arrived during a period when dollar coins had largely disappeared from American commerce.
 Previous series like Presidential Dollars and Native American Dollars had failed to circulate widely, leading the Mint to produce Innovation Dollars exclusively for collectors.

 The 2019 releases also introduced a design modification not present on the 2018 inaugural coin.
-A stylized gear privy mark appeared beneath “In God We Trust” on the obverse, symbolizing industry and innovation throughout the remaining series.
+A stylized gear privy mark appeared beneath “In God We Trust” on the obverse, symbolizing industry and innovation.
+This gear privy mark changes slightly in appearance with each new year of the program, creating a subtle additional collecting challenge for completionists.

 Also Read: Top 100 Rarest Silver Dollar Coins Worth Money (Most Expensive)